Burgum thanks Commerce Commissioner Kommer for moving ND forward as she returns to private sector

-BISMARCK, N.D. – Gov. Doug Burgum today announced that North Dakota Commerce Commissioner Michelle Kommer is returning to the private sector, expressing his deep gratitude for her nearly four years of innovative problem-solving and tireless leadership for North Dakota’s business community.
+Gov. Doug Burgum has announced that North Dakota Commerce Commissioner Michelle Kommer is returning to the private sector, expressing his deep gratitude for her nearly four years of innovative problem-solving and tireless leadership for North Dakota’s business community.

 “We are deeply grateful for Michelle’s service, sacrifice, versatility as a leader and positive impact on the citizens of North Dakota,” Burgum said.
 “Most recently, she successfully led the Commerce team to support North Dakota businesses affected by the coronavirus pandemic.
 This swift and strategically organized response to provide businesses with timely information and access to resources will leave a positive mark on our economy well into the future.
 The many skills Michelle brought from the private sector, her quick adaptability to the workings of state government and her ability to lead by example have made her a valued member of the cabinet, and we wish her all the best as she becomes the newest entrepreneur in North Dakota.”